-- 1-26 (1) By October 10 of each year, the Executive Director must prepare a list of voters for each district in which an election is to be held that year. - (2) The list of voters for each district must list in alphabetical order the names of all members of the Society entitled to vote in the district. - (3) A member of the Society may examine the voter list at the Society office during normal office hours of the Society. - (4) A member of the Society who has reason to believe that a voter list improperly includes or omits a name, or contains an error respecting the district in which a member is entitled to vote may, before the election, report the error to the Executive Director. - (5) The Executive Director must promptly investigate a report made under subrule (4) and correct any error that exists. - (6) A member of the Society who is not satisfied with the action taken by the Executive Director under subrule (5) may apply in writing to the Executive Committee for a review. - (7) The Executive Committee must promptly review an application made under subrule (6), and must - (a) confirm the decision of the Executive Director, or - (b) order the Executive Director to correct the voter list as the Committee directs.
+- (2.1) For the purpose of this rule, an election is in progress from the day that nominations are opened until the last day that members are permitted to vote. - (3) When an election is in progress, a member of the Society may request a voter list from the Executive Director. - (3.1) The Executive Director may comply with a request for a voter list by providing the list in electronic form. - (4) A member of the Society who has reason to believe that a voter list improperly includes or omits a name, or contains an error respecting the district in which a member is entitled to vote may, when an election is in progress, report the error to the Executive Director. - (5) The Executive Director must promptly investigate a report made under subrule (4) and correct any error that exists. - (6) A member of the Society who is not satisfied with the action taken by the Executive Director under subrule (5) may apply in writing to the Executive Committee for a review. - (7) The Executive Committee must promptly review an application made under subrule (6), and must - (a) confirm the decision of the Executive Director, or - (b) order the Executive Director to correct the voter list as the Committee directs.